 A few examples include:

 - With a handful of exceptions (notably marijuana), the sale or delivery of more than 10 grams of any Schedule I controlled substance is a first-degree felony

 - The sale or delivery of certain non-hallucinogenic Schedule I drugs or most Schedule II controlled substances is a second-degree felony

-Florida law also provides for enhanced penalties for the sale of a controlled substance within 1,000 feet of a school, church, park, retirement home, or public housing, or for the use of a minor in a sale or sale to a minor by an adult.
-Among other aggravating factors: a prior drug conviction or the possession or use of a firearm while engaged in a drug sale.
+Florida law also provides for enhanced penalties for the sale of a controlled substance within 1,000 feet of a school, church, park, retirement home, or public housing, or for the use of a minor in a sale or sale to a minor by an adult, among other aggravating factors, such as a prior drug conviction or the possession or use of a firearm while engaged in a drug sale.